Skip to main content

 Modulating the Stress Response

-Chronic stress and the resulting elevation of are primary disruptors of hormonal balance.
+Chronic stress and the resulting elevation of cortisol are primary disruptors of hormonal balance.
 The body, perceiving a constant state of emergency, prioritizes the production of cortisol over other hormones.
 This phenomenon, known as “cortisol steal,” can lead to deficiencies in sex hormones like testosterone and progesterone.
 The protocol here is twofold ∞ implementing stress-reduction techniques and supporting the adrenal glands.

 • Mind-Body Practices The regular practice of mindfulness, meditation, or yoga has been shown to lower cortisol levels and improve the body’s resilience to stress.